What Are the Parts of an Appraisal?

 Purchasing a home can be the most serious transaction some of us could ever make.
 It doesn't matter if a primary residence, a second vacation property or one of many rentals, the purchase of real property is a detailed transaction that requires multiple parties to see it through.

 You're likely to be familiar with the parties having a role in the transaction.
 The most known entity in the transaction is the real estate agent.
-Then, the bank provides the financial capital necessary to finance the transaction.
-And ensuring all aspects of the exchange are completed and that a clear title transfers to the buyer from the seller is the title company.
+Then, the bank provides the money required to fund the exchange.
+And ensuring all details of the sale are completed and that a clear title transfers to the buyer from the seller is the title company.